A Visionary Leader for Civil Rights

 Income and Financial Contributions

-Despite his national prominence, Martin Luther King Jr.'s financial standing was modest.
-His primary income came from his pastoral duties and speaking engagements.
-He lived a relatively modest lifestyle, with much of his income directed towards the Civil Rights Movement.
-King’s financial contributions were significant in supporting various civil rights campaigns and organizations.
+Despite his fame, King lived modestly.
+His main income came from his pastoral duties and speaking engagements.
+He used much of his income to support the Civil Rights Movement.

 Earnings from Publications

-King's books and speeches also generated income.
-His writings, including "Stride Toward Freedom" and "Where Do We Go from Here: Chaos or Community?", provided both financial support and intellectual foundations for the movement.
-Posthumously, his speeches and writings continue to be sources of revenue for the King Center for Nonviolent Social Change, established by Coretta Scott King.
+King’s books and speeches also brought in some money.
+His works, like "Stride Toward Freedom" and "Where Do We Go from Here: Chaos or Community?" supported his activism and continue to generate funds for the King Center for Nonviolent Social Change, founded by Coretta Scott King.

 Personal Life: Challenges and Triumphs